mineshkothari/fullstack/README.md

 - Courses - a platform aimed to develop everyone's skillset in web development

 Is there really anywhere else you need to be?

+### Why is there a Github repo for this project?

+This project has been developed as part of my Stream 3 project for [Code Institute](https://codeinstitute.net/)'s Full Stack Web Development course.
+Upon completion of the course, I will gain a diploma in Software Development.

+The 'Courses app' for this project uses e-commerce functionality using the Stripe API.
+The shop is in sandbox mode which means you're more than welcome to test the shop using the default sandbox card details and you wouldn't be charged. ;)

+If you'd like to try this out when you've added some items into the cart, proceed to checkout and enter the following details:

+Credit card number: **4242424242424242**
+CVV: **Any three digits (e.g 111)**
+Expiry Month & Year: **Any date in the future**

 <br />
 <br />